 On June 20, 2019, honeydew melon (Cucumis melo) plants showing symptoms of leaf spotting were collected in a net-house during a phytosanitary field inspection in San Joaquin County by county agricultural officials and sent to CDFA's Plant Pathology Laboratory for diagnosis.
 On August 6, 2019, Sebastian Albu, CDFA plant pathologist, identified the pathogen Erwinia persicina from the diseased leaves.
-His identification was made by PCR testing of pure cultures using 16S and rpoB primers targeting Erwinia spp.
+His identification was made by PCR testing of pure cultures using 16S and Erwinia-specific rpoB primers.
 The PCR amplicons were of the expected size for Erwinia spp. and were sequenced.
 The sequences were used to generate a phylogenetic tree that included type strains of every species within the genus Erwinia.
 The melon isolates fell within the E. persicina clade with 97% support and were clearly distinguishable from E. aphidicola and E. rhapontici, closely related species already known to be in California.
-As this is a first detection of E. persicina in California, it was assigned a temporary 'Q' rating.
-The risk of introduction and establishment of this pathogen is assessed herein, and a permanent rating is proposed.
+As this was a first detection of E. persicina in California, it was assigned a temporary 'Q' rating.